ArleneYuZhiwei/Pun-Generation/README.md

 plantn02

-- Use your [vocab file](https://github.com/tensorflow/nmt/blob/master/nmt/testdata/test_infer_vocab.src) to replace VOCABULARY in Line 879.
+(4)Use your [vocab file](https://github.com/tensorflow/nmt/blob/master/nmt/testdata/test_infer_vocab.src) to replace VOCABULARY in Line 879.

-- Use PMI scores of words in your corpus to replace PMI.
+(5)Use PMI scores of words in your corpus to replace PMI.

 The format is: